ONLINE MERIT BADGE CLASSES

 http://www.chess.com/forum/view/more-puzzles/300-checkmate-puzzles-puzzles-1---50

-editors' note: "direct-mate" means to win in a few moves, usually 1 or 2.
+editors' note: "direct-mate" means to win in a few moves, usually 1 or 2. - Do ONE of the following:

 a.
 Play at least three games of chess with other Scouts and/or your merit badge counselor.
 Replay the games from your score sheets and discuss with your counselor how you might have played each game differently.